edo9300/SCSFW/README.md

-[nds-hbmenu](https://github.com/devkitPro/nds-hb-menu), that also has support for hotkeys by saving the configs on the supercard itself) from the flash in a clean environment, also dldi patching it appropriately depending on the type of SuperCard used, using either `scsd.dldi` or `sc-lite.dldi` from the dldi folder
+[nds-hbmenu](https://github.com/devkitPro/nds-hb-menu), that also has support for hotkeys by saving the configs on the supercard itself) from the flash in a clean environment, also dldi patching it appropriately depending on the type of SuperCard used, using either `scsd.dldi`, `sc-lite.dldi` (Rumble and Lite) or `scfw.dldi` from the dldi folder
 If the the SuperCard is launched in NDS mode with another game cart inserted in the slot1 (via flashme), it will store this information at the beginning of its internal ram, so that other applications can use it:
 ```